gwdistsys18/dist-sys-practice/TechnicalReport.md

 ## SageMaker Procedure
 Amazon SageMaker is a fully managed service for machine learning which includes the processes of data preparing, model training and model deployment.
+* Build (data preparing): SageMaker supports Jupyter notebook and allows you to transform data and connect to other AWS services such as S3 in this part.
+* Train (tune): In machine learning, after constructing the model, we also need to get the optimize hyperparameter with the works such as SVM or Adaboost.
+SageMaker provides the One-click distributed training with built in model and can train the parameters in large scale wchich will improve the speed and accuracy (more iteration).
+* Deployment: It is an amazing Endpoint job which allows individual such as me, a student, to show my own work on the website.
+The algorithms and models such as map generator or image recoginition model can be built on the website and may be used for commericial work in the future with SageMaker.

 ## Research Procedure